TristanvanLeeuwen/IP_and_Im_Lectures/_sources/what_is.md

 \min_{u \in \mathcal{U}} D(u,f) + \alpha R(u)
 $$

 where further a-priori information on the class of images $u$, over which we minimise, can be contained, e.g. non-negativity for density images.
 The data fidelity term $D$ should be constructed in such a way, that $D$ attains its minimum (often normalised at zero) if the data are reconstructed exactly.
 The regularisation functional should be constructed in such a way, that $R$ attains a small value if the image matches the a-priori information very well, and a very large value, if the image does not fit to the available a-priori information.
-As a result, such images will hardly become a minimum of the functional.
+As a result, such images will be unlikely to minimise the functional.
 The parameter $\alpha$ weights the two parts of the functional.
 For very small $\alpha$ the emphasis lies on fitting the data, whereas with increasing $\alpha$ the regularisation gains in importance in this ratio, which is particularly essential if measurement errors or noise can be expected.

 ````{admonition} Example: *Solving a quadratic equation.*